 A citizen advisory committee has been formed to assist the City in the crafting of the Community Plan.
 The committee: 1) has defined roles and duties; 2) will attend numerous meetings over a 2-year time period; 3) reads draft plan text, reports, studies and other related materials; 4) works with other committee members with varying opinions, perspectives and interests; 5) brings skills relevant to committee roles and duties; and 6) advises City staff and its consultant on aspects of the Community Plan.
 On July 16, 2012, the Merced City Council appointed 21 members to this committee.
 Click here to view the staff report.

-The Bellevue Community Plan Ad-Hoc Advisory Committee has meet several times with City Staff and the project consultant during 2012 and 2013 (see below), and is nearing the final meeting to be held in early 2014.
-The meeting date has not yet been determined.
+The Bellevue Community Plan Ad-Hoc Advisory Committee has meet several times with City Staff and the project consultant during 2012, 2013 and 2014 (see below).

 ---- Comment on the Draft Community Plan: